RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Include the lecture URL if there is one available.
 If the course materials can only be accessed with an account login, include a general URL to the site or the database name.

-Lecturer’s Family Name, Given Name.
+{.hanging-indent}Lecturer’s Family Name, Given Name.
 Year of lecture.
 "Title of Lecture: Lecture Number."
 COURSECODE: *Title of Course.* Place of lecture: University Name.
 Date of lecture.
 Format.
-URL or Database name.
+URL or Database name. {/.hanging-indent}

 > {.hanging-indent}Fry, Andrew.
 2016.
 "Lecture 2 - Data Communication and Net-Centric Computing: Lecture 8."
 COSC1111: *Data Communication and Net-Centric Computing.* Melbourne: RMIT University.
 March 8, 2016.
 Lecture recording.
 Canvas. {/.hanging-indent}